myatktun/myatktun.github.io/_sources/Linux.rst

     * ``shutdown -r +20``, schedule reboot in 20 minutes
     * ``shutdown -r +2 'Show message to users'``

-* ``systemctl get-default``, list boot target
-* ``systemctl set-default multi-user.target``, set new default boot target to be without GUI
-* ``systemctl isolate graphical.target``, change to GUI target without needing to reboot but will not set default

 Boot Targets
 ------------
     * ``graphical``